Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Mathematical model of SQIFs

-To determine the equivalence between 2D SQUID arrays containing bare loops with no area spread, and those with area spread and no bare loops, we must first choose a formalism to work with.
+To determine the equivalence between SQIFs containing bare loops with no area spread, and those with area spread and no bare loops, we must first choose a formalism to work with.
 To this end we will make use of a circuit theory approach utilising the RSJ equations \cite{tinkhamIntroductionSuperconductivity1975}.
 We will adopt the matrix formalism introduced in Ref.~\cite{galilabariasModelingTransferFunction2022}, however, we will extend their results to factor in the introduction of bare superconducting loops.

-In Fig.~1a) we depict a schematic of the prototypical 2D SQUID array studied within this work.
+In Fig.~\ref{fig::Figure1} a) we depict a schematic of a regular 2D SQUID array.
 It consists of $M$ superconducting loops in the vertical axis, and $N$ loops in the horizontal axis.
-Some of these loops of superconducting wire have two Josephson junctions along their vertical sides, hence forming SQUID loops; the remaining loops which do not contain Josephson junctions we denote as 'bare' superconducting loops.
-Indeed this generalised 2D SQUID array can be considered as a standard SQUID array where interspersed with bare superconducting loops.
-In the specific example shown in Fig~1a), we see that the first, third, and final rows consist of SQUID loops, whilst the second and penultimate rows contain solely bare loops.
-This configuration in Fig.~1a) is one example and other more specific cases described in this papers.
-It indeed important to outline here that our modelling approach is quite general and that the examples discussed in this work will represent only a sub-set of what is possible to model with it.
+The modifications to be made to this schematic is that while some of these loops of superconducting wire have two Josephson junctions along their vertical sides, hence forming SQUID loops; the remaining loops do not contain Josephson junctions, we denote these as 'bare' superconducting loops.
+Indeed this generalised SQUID array can be considered as a standard SQUID array where interspersed with bare superconducting loops.
+In the specific example shown in Fig.~\ref{fig::SimData2} b), we see that the first, fourth, and final rows consist of SQUID loops, whilst the second and third rows contain solely bare loops.
+This configuration in Fig.~\ref{fig::SimData2} b) is one example and other more specific cases described in this papers.
+It is indeed important to outline here that our modelling approach is quite general and that the examples discussed in this work will represent only a sub-set of what is possible to be modelled.